mtanabe-sj/Maximilians-Hex-Tab/README.md

 	* Toolbar management (class ToolbarWindow)
 * Communication with the tab (interfaces IShellPropSheetExt and IHexDumpConfig)

 If you are interested in how Explorer loads a propsheet extension, check out _PropsheetDlg::createShellPropsheetExt_.
-The viewer app uses the customization interface IHexTabConfig to configure its tool bar with private information from the Tab.
+The viewer app uses the customization interface _IHexTabConfig_ to configure its tool bar with private information from the Tab.

 ### ScanSrvWebP Demo Scan Server

-As explained in Section [Tag Scan](#Tag-Scan), the Tab lets you add an external scan server.
-If you are interested in writing one, read the notes below, see how the demo does it first, and then, rewrite it to suite your needs.
+As explained in Section [Tag Scan](#Tag-Scan), Tab lets you add an external scan server.
+If you are interested in writing one, read the notes below, see how the demo does it first, and then, modify it to suite your needs.

 The demo server supports WebP.
 WebP is well documented by Google who developed it in [this article](https://developers.google.com/speed/webp).